-Nevertheless, learning is still a tedious task, requiring patience and determination 1.
-As the amount of information has increased, so have the kinds of distraction.
+Nevertheless, learning is still a tedious task, requiring patience and determination.
+As the amount of information has increased, so have the ways of distraction.
 Losing focus is just a click away.

 On a report about Quake's 3D-Engine, developer Michael Abrash says:

 By the end of a project, the design is carved in stone, and most of the work involves fixing bugs, or trying to figure out how to shoehorn in yet another feature that was never planned for in the original design.
 All that is a lot less fun than starting a project, and often very hard work--but it has to be done before the project can ship.
 As a former manager of mine liked to say, "After you finish the first 90% of a project, you have to finish the other 90%."
 It's that second 90% that's the key to success.